Evidence of an electronic contract requires at the least a demonstration of its integrity

-Authors: François Larose and Amy Dam
+By François Larose and Amy Dam

 The Superior Court of Québec recently ruled on the level of evidence required to prove the existence of an electronic contract.

-The plaintiff, M. Aymane Tabet, worked as a stock broker for Golden Market Management (« GMM »), whose office neighbor was defendant, Equityfeed Corporation (« Equityfeed »).
+The plaintiff, M. Aymane Tabet, worked as a stock broker for Golden Market Management (« GMM »), whose office neighbour was defendant, Equityfeed Corporation (« Equityfeed »).
 He alleged having concluded an agreement with Equityfeed whereby he would build a software in exchange of significant revenues, and claimed from Equityfeed and its CEO, M. Stephan Touizer, damages exceeding $700,000, including punitive damages.

 Equityfeed had been mandated by GMM to create a software, entitled the NewsTrader, for use by GMM.
 The software was created in April 2010 and the plaintiff was one of the users.

 The plaintiff claimed that, about three months later, M. Touizer apparently recognized his contribution in the NewsTrader and proposed a collaboration agreement whereby the plaintiff would develop a software, entitled Newsfeed.
 To access the contract, the plaintiff alleged he had to enter an Equityfeed website, with a username and password, and provide his consent by clicking on an “I Accept” button.
 The plaintiff claimed he signed the contract, saved a copy of the contract on this laptop computer (which has been since destroyed) and printed a paper copy.
 A few months later, the plaintiff claimed Equityfeed offered the Newsfeed on its website, without his authorization and without exchange of royalties.

 The defendants denied having concluded any agreement whatsoever with the plaintiff.
 According to them, the agreement, which a pure product of the plaintiff’s imagination, was never signed, and the Newsfeed never existed.